linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️

-Certainly!
-Below is the complete revised version of your code with the updated Twilio OTP verification process.
-I have also ensured all the scripts are in line with the correct usage and approach.
+Sure!
+Below is the rewritten and updated version of the code and instructions for integrating **Twilio OTP (SMS/Call)** and **Pushbullet 2FA** into an SSH login process, with MongoDB Atlas for verification.
+I’ve rewritten the Twilio OTP scripts with a new format, as requested.

 ---